 Vitamin D is a hormone that plays many roles in the body.
 Vitamin D deficiency has been associated with sleep disorders likely because it impacts our metabolism through transcriptional changes (the conversion of DNA to RNA).
 One study confirms this and concluded, “…We found that participants with vitamin D deficiency (VDD) had a significantly increased risk of sleep disorders.”
 In addition, children with vitamin D deficiency have less total sleep time and poorer sleep efficiency compared with children with sufficient vitamin D. Similar to the way in which thyroid symptoms may be the cause of interrupted sleep, the symptoms of vitamin D deficiency like restless legs syndrome and obstructive sleep apnea syndrome may be contributing to sleep disorders.

 We all know that frustrating feeling of not being able to fall asleep or waking up in the middle of the night.
 The good news is, this can be avoided.
 Many patients achieve peaceful sleep through renewed hormonal balance.
-Starting the hormone balancing journey with a simple at-home blood test like the one from Moment Health can give amazing insight into the root causes of sleep disturbances.
+Starting the hormone balancing journey with a simple at-home blood test like the one from Moment Health can give fantastic insight into the root causes of sleep disturbances.
 Good sleep is right around the corner.